 Gain City offers a free survey of your room before you buy an air conditioner, offering you advice on the type of air conditioner you need.
 One of the cheapest brand they sell is the York brand starting from about $1000.

 The York system 1 aircon comes with 4 ticks and retails at $1,019.
 At 9000 BTU (British Thermal Units)it is good enough to cool a small bedroom.
 The number of ticks refer to the Efficiency Rating.
 A higher Efficiency Rating equates to a lower long term cost but a higher initial purchase price.
 Although the price is inclusive of installation, they will charge you for the change of steel brackets and power points.

 If you are looking at a lower price, you may want to consider a portable air conditioner.
 The Honeywell Portable Aircon MN10CES retails at $699 at Gain City.
 But this kind of air conditioner needs an open window to put out an exhaust hose.
-The air conditioner however can cool up rooms up to 350 square feet.
-It comes with an easy-to-install window venting kit and one year warranty.
+The air conditioner, however, can cool up rooms to 350 square feet.
+It comes with an easy-to-install window venting kit and one-year warranty.
 Its BTU is 10,000.

 Yet another retail outlet to check out is Courts for bargain air conditioner buys as low as $699 during weekends.

 The Panasonic CUS9TKZ retails at $999 at a discount.
 This wall mounted air conditioner is a good buy considering that most air conditioners of the same type retail at around $1500 or more.
 Courts also offers free site survey and installation and dismantling options.
 The cooling capacity is 9000 BTU and comes with warranty.